dwiwad/hockey_site/README.md

 		- [X] Stylize the date selector
 	- [ ] Add javascripting to auto-refresh the clock every 5 seconds, builds the base for depth to do the same. (nhl.com updates every 10s)
 	- [ ] Add javascripting to update goals if the data updates
-- [ ] Find the best way to add team colors for the balance bars.
-CSS or a python dict

 ## Working History - DONE